 What to Consider When Choosing the Best Solar Flood Lights

 Once installed, solar flood lights don’t cost a dime to operate—their built-in solar panels gather energy from the sun and store it in their internal batteries until nighttime.
 You can install solar flood lights just about anywhere, although they’ll provide the brightest light if they’re located in direct sunshine during the day.
 Before selecting solar lights for your property, consider the following.

 Light Brightness and Coverage

-The intensity of lights is measured in lumens, and, generally speaking, the higher the lumens, the brighter the light will be.
+The intensity of lights is measured in lumens and the higher the lumens, the brighter the light will be.
 For comparison, a standard 100-watt incandescent bulb (which is no longer sold) produces about 1,600 lumens, while an indoor night-light produces about 20 lumens.
 Most solar flood lights will state the lumens in the product’s description.
 The breadth of the beam also plays a role in the light’s overall brightness: the narrower the beam of light, the brighter it will seem.
-Flood lights typically cast light over a 50- to 280-degree arc outward from the light itself, so you can select a light to illuminate a narrow walkway or light up an entire backyard.
+Flood lights typically cast light over a 50- to 280-degree arc outward from the light itself, so you can select a light to illuminate a narrow walkway or to light up an entire backyard.

 Dusk to Dawn vs. Motion Detection